 Fuller’s commitment to providing both a safe and constructive environment for her students, ability to balance large-scale budgets, and pragmatic approach on issues has underlined her success as a Member of the California State Legislature.

 First elected in 2006, Fuller was immediately recognized as a leader by her colleagues and has used her administrative experience to make impactful decisions that focus on increased efficiency and accountability.

 Her tireless dedication to providing a voice for the constituents in which she represents has been recognized through numerous awards and commendations such as: Legislative Leadership Award – the California Water Agencies, TURN’s Sylvia Siegel Consumer Champion Award, California Business Properties Association’s Legislator of the Year, and “A” ratings from the Howard Jarvis Taxpayers Association as well as the National Rifle Association.
 She is also held in high regard by the California Chamber of Commerce, the California Manufacturers & Technology Association, and the National Federation of Independent Business for her strong opposition to job-killer bills and commitment to small business.

-A passionate leader, much of Fuller’s career in the California State Legislature has been focused on improving California’s economy through commonsense reforms and smart fiscal policies.
-Recently re-elected in a unanimous vote as the Senate Republican Leader, Fuller will continue to be a proponent for smaller government who focuses on job creation and working-class opportunity with investments in infrastructure and natural assets.
+A former Senate Republican Leader, much of Fuller’s career in the California State Legislature has been focused on improving California’s economy through commonsense reforms and smart fiscal policies.
+She is a proponent for smaller government and job creation through investments in infrastructure and natural assets

 A California native, Jean Fuller was born in Bakersfield.
 She earned her Ph.D. from the University of California at Santa Barbara, participating in seminars and course work at the University of Southern California, Harvard University, and Exeter College at Oxford University in England.